B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/ExtractCgMLST.rst

 ::

-    -i, --input-file       (Required) Path to input file containing a matrix with allelic profiles.
+    -i, --input-file       (Required) Path to the TSV file that contains the allelic profiles determined by the AlleleCall module.

-    -o, --output-directory (Required) Path to the directory where the process will store output files.
+    -o, --output-directory (Required) Path to the directory where the process will store the output files.

     --t, --threshold       (Optional) Genes that constitute the core genome must be in a proportion of genomes that is at least equal to this value.
-Users can provide multiple values (default: [0.95, 0.99, 1]).
+Users can provide multiple values to compute the core genome for multiple threshold values (default:

-    --s, --step            (Optional) Number of genomes added to the cgMLST computation at each step (default: 1).
+                           [0.95, 0.99, 1]).

+    --s, --step            (Optional) The allele calling results are processed iteratively to evaluate the impact of adding subsets of the results in computing the core genome.
+The step value controls the number of profiles added in each iteration until all profiles are included (default: 1).

-    --r, --genes2remove    (Optional) Path to file with a list of genes/columns to remove from the matrix (one gene identifier per line, e.g.: the list of genes listed in the "paralogous_counts.tsv" file created by the AlleleCall process) (default: False).
+    --r, --genes2remove    (Optional) Path to a file with a list of gene IDs to exclude from the analysis (one gene identifier per line) (default: False).

-    --g, --genomes2remove  (Optional) Path to file with a list of genomes/rows to remove from the matrix (one genome identifier per line, e.g. list of genomes to be removed based on the results from the TestGenomeQuality process) (default: False).
+    --g, --genomes2remove  (Optional) Path to a file with a list of genome IDs to exclude from the analysis (one genome identifier per line) (default: False).

 Outputs
 -------